Victor-Phoenix/Whiteboard/README.md

 ## Overview

-Whiteboard is a web-based internal dashboard built for airline agents to track shift assignments and manage flight-related tasks.
-The app includes agent-to-flight assignments, shift tracking, and real-time displays like a task countdown and current clock.
-Built with Spring Boot and PostgreSQL, this project was a hands-on learning experience in backend development, database integration, and clean software architecture.
+Whiteboard is a backend-focused internal dashboard built for airline agents to track shift assignments, flight details, and task timers.
+It was designed as a functional operations tool—allowing agents to be assigned to flights, view upcoming departures, and monitor special instructions and timing.

+The backend was developed using **Spring Boot** and **PostgreSQL**, with real-time flight data pulled from the **Aviation Edge API**.
+After successfully setting up the API connection and receiving valid responses, I began working on the frontend and learning how to connect it to the backend.

+This was my first project combining Spring Boot, real-time external data, and a live SQL database.
+It helped me deeply understand backend architecture, data modeling, security, and service layering.

+Although the project was eventually **discontinued due to the cost of using the Aviation Edge API**, it served as a critical milestone in my learning.
+It taught me how to build a working backend system from scratch, structure a production-level codebase, and integrate a real database and API.

 ---